How to Get a Useful Second Opinion

 How broad (not necessarily deep) is this professional's toolkit?
 Because they tend to ignore context, specialists (medical or alternative) can have big (deep) blind spots.

-Do he/she not have an answer, and instead suggests "monitoring" how you're feeling?
-This is often code for, "we have to wait for your symptoms to get worse before we can prescribe a treatment."
+Does he/she not have an answer, and instead suggest "monitoring" how you're feeling?
+This is often code for, "We have to wait for your symptoms to get worse before we can prescribe a treatment."

 THE SECOND, SUPER-IMPORTANT FACTOR